 Not ready for a super-noticeable fade?
 Opt for this roots-to-ends take on the rose gold balayage trend.

 Rose gold balayage doesn't have to take place only at your ends.
-Here, a person shows how you can have rosy roots blended into sandy blonde ends.
+This example shows how you can have rosy roots blended into sandy blonde ends.

 Dark Rose Balayage